-Data on which to base the sixth year study for industrial and agricultural measures were collected through on-site visits.
+Data on which to base this ninth-year study for commercial measures were collected through on-site visits.
 Data were collected that could be used to estimate effective measure lives and to analyze the effects on service lives of different factors, such as operational hours and maintenance practices.